wavevision/dependent-selectbox/README.md

             ->setDisabledWhenEmpty()
             // if loaded values contain only one item, select it so the user does not have to ->setAutoSelectSingleValue()
-            // if $form['someOtherControl'] has 'someValue', treat $form['someControl'] as parent, otherwise ignore it ->addConditionalParent($form['someControl'], $form['someOtherControl'], 'someValue');
+            // if 'someOtherControl' has 'someValue', treat 'someControl' as parent, ignore it otherwise ->addConditionalParent($form['someControl'], $form['someOtherControl'], 'someValue');
         // add form handlers etc.
         // ...